dgalas2/Dashboard-Template/README.md

 ## Dockerfile
 An example dockerfile has been provided in this project.
 This can be used to deploy a project on Nova.
 You can customize this file how you see fit.
-Each Dockerfile needs to EXPOSE 9010 port, since Nova uses that to serve the CodeService.
+Each Dockerfile needs to EXPOSE 8050 port, since Nova uses that to serve the Dashboard.